mills32/Fuzzy-s-World-of-Miniature-Space-Golf-Decomp/README.md

 ----------

 These are the files contained in the game:
   - ANI: Animation files for background, they contain a 256 color palette, 3 bytes per color (but using 6 bit VGA colors), a first frame with a complete background image, and after that, a sequence of partial images, containing only animated parts.
-These partial images are uncompressed in real time (I think), most of them are very small and fast to process.
+These partial images are uncompressed in real time (confirmed), most of them are very small, contain a lot of skip commands and processing them is fast.
 All images are ment to be 320x200 pixels.
   - SPF: Static background images, sprite sheets and masks (for menu interactions and ball drawing), the same as ANI, but only contain the first 320x200 image.
   - DAT: Music in LOUDNESS tracker format, it is very similar to impulse tracker, but only contains YM3812/OPL2/Adlib instruments.
   - SMP: SFX sounds, just 8 Bit, 11025Hz PCM.